siberianfox/g2wiki/Development-Process.md

       ```bash
       git tag -a 101.01 -m '// fixes #123, #124, and #125'
       ```

+### Publish Release and Release Notes

-- When satisfied with the tag, push to Origin
+- When satisfied with the tag, push it to Origin (or whatever your target is).
+This will kick off the Travis build that creates the release on the releases page.

+- Once that's done, go to the release page and create / edit the release notes.
+This should just be a cut and paste of the latest section of the readme. but may have additional information as well.